Aura Identity Theft Protection Review

 Aura: Our Final Verdict

 Overall, we loved Aura.
-Their credit protections are comprehensive, their identity monitoring is robust, and their bonus features — the malware protection and the VPN — put them head and shoulders above many other identity theft protection services we’ve reviewed so far.
+Their credit protections are comprehensive, their identity monitoring is robust, and their bonus features — the malware protection, the password manager, and the VPN — put them head and shoulders above many other identity theft protection services we’ve reviewed so far.

 Just as important as the features Aura offers, though, is the fact that the company makes it easy to control our own identity protection.
 The website and app are designed to feel sleek and modern, a stark contrast to most identity theft services, with dashboards that feel like they were rolled out circa 1995.
 We find that the easier it is to navigate a company’s pages, the more likely we are to make the right decisions with respect to our security.